rust-lang/rust/src/doc/guide.md

 tx2.send("Goodbye from main!".to_string());
 ```

-The closure has one sending end and one receiving end, and the main
+The closure has one sending end and one receiving end, and the main thread has
-task has one of each as well.
-Now they can talk back and forth in
+one of each as well.
+Now they can talk back and forth in whatever way they
-whatever way they wish.
+wish.

 Notice as well that because `Sender` and `Receiver` are generic, while you can
 pass any kind of information through the channel, the ends are strongly typed.